HeeminYang/Dive_into_Deeplearning/README.md

-# gAMza is goal of Analytics for Medical from z to a
+# GAMZA is Goal of Analyst that Medical data of analiZing Approch